 Click on next to reach:

-It is recommended that you accept the default location, but not essential.
+It is recommended that you accept the default location, but this is not essential.

 On clicking next you reach:

 Here you have to confirm or specify the location of the java runtime environment.
 The wizard will try to find this for you but it is not always successful.
-In the cases where it isn't successful you will have to enter the location manually.
-If you have installed java v5 in the default location or it appears in your environment's path, the wizard should find it for you.
+In the cases where it isn't successful (or you wish to change its selection) you will have to enter the location manually.
+If you have installed java v6 in the default location or it appears in your environment's path, the wizard should find it for you.

 Click on next to get to: